berryny/corhort2/README.md

 # Welcome to St Nicholas Youth Coding

+## Youth Code the Future

+A Website Development-Coding Program that uplift future youth and teaches then the skills towards the development of a community-oriented website helping them achieve a more promising future and connecting their fellow neighbors to resources through tech-based technology.
+Led by [Silicon Harlem](http://www.siliconharlem.net/about-us/) in collaboration with [Neighborhood Stat and the Resident Association Board](http://www.stnicholashouses.org/about/) and instructed by [Judi Deisre](https://www.redesigningtech.com/#/resume).

 ## Basic Web 101

 The basic web development course is an introduction to front end web site development.
 In this 6-week course, the students will be exposed to HTML5 and CSS.
 By the end of this course, the student will have developed a working set of web pages with various forms of functionality based upon CSS design standards and a working understanding of JavaScript programming.